Copenhagen City Map Anders Husa & Kaitlin Orr

 Møllegade 1, Copenhagen, Denmark

-Poulette is a spicy fried chicken sandwich shop from the owners of the natural wine bar Pompette.
+Poulette is a spicy fried chicken sandwich shop from the owners of the next-door natural wine bar, Pompette.
 Be prepared for some heat – Poulette is the first place in Copenhagen to serve Nashville-style hot chicken!
 They also have a vegetarian option – a fried mapo tofu sandwich that comes with Sichuan chili oil and a mapo mayo made with doubanjiang (a fermented Chinese bean paste).
 In the summer, you can also find Poulette at the street food market, Broens Gadekøkken.
 Hungry for more?
 Check out our Copenhagen cheap eats guide.

 April Coffee